-Target readers: developers with a SVN access.
+Target readers: developers with SVN access.

-If you want to redistribute plug-in hello, you have to choose a license policy for it (compatible with Frama-C).
-Section 4.19 provides details about how to proceed.
+If you want to redistribute your plug-in, you have to choose a license policy for it (compatible with Frama-C).
+Section 5.19 provides details on how to proceed.
 Here, suppose we want to put the plug-in hello under the Lesser General Public License (LGPL) and CEA copyright, you simply have to edit the section "File headers: license policy" of Makefile with the following line: